vectordotdev/vector/docs/CONTRIBUTING.md

 standpoint, and what is the expected ongoing maintenance burden?
 - [ ] How will this integration be tested and QA’d for any changes and fixes?
   - [ ] Will we have access to an account with the service if the integration is not open source?
-- [ ] Is this integration something that can wait for a future plugin system?

-To merge a new source, sink, or transform, the pull request needs to:
+To merge a new source, sink, or transform, the pull request is required to:

 - [ ] Add tests, especially integration tests if your contribution connects to an external service.
 - [ ] Add instrumentation so folks using your integration can get insight into how it's working and performing.
 You can